alhoand/Farm-defense/README.md

 # Farmitaistelu tower defence game

-Farmitaistelu is a tower defence game made with C++ and SFML.
+Farmitaistelu is a tower defence game written in C++ and using SFML.
 To run the game you need cmake and SFML installed into your system.

 ## Usage
 To build the game, first create an empty directory for the build into the root of the repository: